UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 You can use parametric tests for large samples from populations with any kind of distribution as long as other important assumptions are met.
-It depends on the how heterogenous your data is but large samples in the earth sciences can range from 30 records to 10.000 of thousands of observations.
+It depends on how heterogenous your data is, but large samples in the earth sciences can range from 30 records to 10.000 of thousands of observations.

 ### Testing if your data is normally distributed

-You can test if a dataset is normally distributed, either with a visual inspection of the data or by using a statistical test.
+You can test if a dataset is normally distributed, either with a visual inspection of the data or a statistical test.
 Below we will explore both options.

 #### Question 1